rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 - If system boots
 	- Start High Sierra Update
 	- On restart select newly added `Install OS X ...` partition
+	- Disable all BCRM kexts to prevent loop at the end of boot
 	- After reboot select normal High Sierra partition
 - If system boots
 	- Be happy and enjoy the new update